anet-be/mlua/README.md

 Hello world!
 ```

-(Note that `u $p` flushes YDB's stdout before calling Lua as YDB usually has pending output characters like '\n'.
-This is only necessary before YDB v1.35)
+(Note: prior to YDB v1.35 you'll want to prefix your command with `u $p ` to flush YDB's '\n' to stdout before calling Lua)

 Now let's access a ydb local.
 At the first print statement we'll intentionally create a Lua syntax error: